Summary

 Three black women find their feet and must question not if the school is haunted, but who it is haunted by.

-Amazon Prime has released the psychological horror-drama hybrid thriller Master, a great piece of cinema.
-Writer-Director Mariama Diallo’s debut feature will intrigue and capture your attention from beginning to end.
-Starring Regina Hall, Zoe Renee, and Amber Grey with a running time of one hour and thirty-nine minutes, this film is one to watch.
+Prime Video’s Master is a great piece of cinema.
+Writer-director Mariama Diallo’s debut feature will intrigue and capture your attention from beginning to end.
+Starring Regina Hall (The Hate U Give), Zoe Renee, and Amber Gray and running for one hour and thirty-nine minutes, this film is one to watch.

 Racially charged, this film is full of mystery and horror.
 Classic horror techniques such as the monster under the bed, maggots, and seeing things in the dark are utilized, but it’s not over the top or unnecessary, just enough to build suspense.
 The film is a slow but intriguing story.

-I did wonder about the ending, if someone was going to die, if we were going to see Millet, and this just kept me watching the film.
+I did wonder about the ending if someone was going to die if we were going to see Millet, and this just kept me watching the film.
 There is a great twist, with drama and excitement.
 This film will make you look at the progress we think we have made; you will question if they are long-lasting and effective.
-Overall Master is a well-written, well-acted, and well-directed film.
-There are similarities to Jordan Peele’s Get Out so if you’re a fan of that, you should watch this film.
+Overall, Master is a well-written, well-acted, and well-directed film.
+There are similarities to Jordan Peele’s Get Out, so if you’re a fan of it, you should watch this film.